 For chest compressions on small children, only use the heel of one hand, and for babies, two fingers.
 The compression depth is one third of the chest diameter.

-Beat Brunner works as the head of «Education and Volunteer Management» at the Swiss Samaritans – a rescue organisation of the Swiss Red Cross.
+Beat Brunner works as the head of «Education and Volunteer Management» at the Samaritans Switzerland – a rescue organisation of the Swiss Red Cross.
 In his position as a first aid training expert, he trains lay people from a wide variety of backgrounds.
 He regularly provides first aid services in organisations and at events.
 André Roggli gave the editorial team advice and input for this article.